[ Index ]

 a context node of `<body>`.

-Since UTF-8 is the only currently-accepted charset, if working with a
+UTF-8 is the only allowed encoding.
+If working with a document that

 param: string $html Input HTML document to process.